Tahmima Anam: Career

-In 2016, her novel The Bones of Grace was published by HarperCollins.
-The following year, she was elected as a Fellow of the Royal Society of Literature.
+In 2016, Anam's novel The Bones of Grace was published by HarperCollins.
+The following year, she was elected a Fellow of the Royal Society of Literature.
 Anam's op-ed pieces have been published in The New York Times, The Guardian and in the New Statesman.
 In these, Anam has written about Bangladesh and its growing problems.

-In 2021, her novel The Startup Wife was published by Canongate Books.
-It was selected as a Best Book of 2021 by the Observer, Stylist, Cosmopolitan, Red and the Daily Mail, and longlisted for the Comedy Women in Print Prize 2022.
+In 2021, Anam novel The Startup Wife was published by Canongate Books.
+It was selected as a Best Book of 2021 by the Observer, Stylist, Cosmopolitan, Red, and the Daily Mail and shortlisted for the Comedy Women in Print Prize 2022.

 In 2022, Anam gave a TEDx talk entitled "The Power of Holding Silence: Making the Workplace Work for Women".
 That same year, Anam's debut, A Golden Age, was chosen for the Queen’s jubilee book list, a list of 70 books from across the Commonwealth marking the seven decades of her reign.

 Personal life

 In 2010, she married American inventor Roland O. Lamb, whom she met at Harvard University.
 The couple has a son named Rumi.
-Rumi was born premature and for five years refused to eat – an ordeal Anam has written about.
-She has resided in Kilburn, London, for the last decade.
+Rumi was born premature and, for five years, refused to eat – an ordeal Anam has written about.
+As of 2011, she lived in London.